 A Shih Poo should get a haircut every four to eight weeks.
 These adorable dogs have fast-growing hair that benefits from trimming to shaving within a month or two.
 Between hair cuts, brush your Shih Poo daily to help control shedding and reduce matted hair and tangles.

-A Shih Poo puppy can get its first haircut when it’s 10 to 12 weeks old.
+A Shih Poo puppy can get its first haircut when he’s 10 to 12 weeks old.
 Trimming the hairs on its paws, around its eyes, and on its body will help the puppy move around more freely.

 Shih Poo puppies can be lively, so start with an easy haircut style like a puppy cut or kennel cut instead of an intricate haircut like a detailed Poodle cut.